RobynVetterkind/ECSU-Spring-2024-Course-Sections/README.md

-Rank the Department/Program Chair, Assistant/Associate Chair, or Program Coordinators by first: teaching the most days of the week, second: teaching the most unique courses, and third: teaching the most student credits, and lastly alphabeƟcally.
+Rank the Department/Program Chair, Assistant/Associate Chair, or Program Coordinators by first: teaching the most days of the week, second: teaching the most unique courses, and third: teaching the most student credits, and lastly alphabetically.
 Provide the person’s name, Department, Chair (etc. title), number of days of the week, number of unique courses, and number of student credits taught.